Improved log-Sobolev inequalities, hypercontractivity and uncertainty principle on the hypercube: New LSIs and hypercontractivity for the hypercube

 (see, e.g.,~\cite{bakry1994hypercontractivite} for $p=2$ and~\cite{MOS12} for $p=1$).
 Thus, we can get non-trivial non-linear $p$-LSIs by only establishing $p=1,2$ cases (of which $p=2$ was already done in~\cite{samorodnitsky2008modified}).
-However, we can also find the sharpest non-linear LSIs for all $p$ explicitly.
+However, we can also find the sharpest non-linear LSIs for all $p$ explicitly, which is what we proceed to do.

 \begin{theorem}[1-LSI for the hypercube] For all $f:\{0,1\}^n \to (0,\infty)$ with $\EE[f]=1$ we have

 where Dirichlet form is given by~\eqref{eq:diri_cube}, all expectations and $\Ent$ are with respect to uniform probability measure on $\{0,1\}^n$ and $b_1:[0,\ln 2) \to [0,\infty)$ is a convex increasing function given by